 Anna Gülcher

-I am further passionate about project management, science communication, and diversity, with a performance history record of organisation, leadership, and outreach skills.
-This is reflected in various professional service roles, such as in the Geodynamics Division of the European Geosciences Union (past) and NASA’s Venus Exploration Analysis Group Steering Committee (present).
-I aim to contribute to a more open, diverse, and inclusive community for scientists.
+I am further passionate about project and team management, science communication, and diversity.
+I have a track record of organisational skills and professional outreach experience.
+I previously served several roles in the Geodynamics Division of the European Geosciences Union and am currently on NASA’s Venus Exploration Analysis Group Steering Committee.
+I am committed to foster a more open, diverse, and inclusive community for scientists.

 Find out more

-Publications, keynote/seminar talks, conference contributions, software, and more
+Publications, (keynote) talks, conference contributions, software, and more

-Outreach articles, science communication, and professional service roles
+Outreach articles/activities, science communication, and professional service roles

-Geophysical Fluid Dynamics group, Dept. of Earth Sciences, ETH Zurich, Switzerland
+Geophysical Fluid Dynamics group, Dept. of Earth Sciences, ETH Zurich, Zürich, Switzerland

-Geophysical Fluid Dynamics group, Dept. of Earth Sciences, ETH Zurich, Switzerland
+Geophysical Fluid Dynamics group, Dept. of Earth Sciences, ETH Zurich, Zürich, Switzerland

 PhD dissertation: Shaping Earth’s interior evolution through chemical and rheological heterogeneity in the lower mantle

-Institute of Geophysics, Dept. of Earth Sciences, ETH Zurich, Switzerland
+Institute of Geophysics, Dept. of Earth Sciences, ETH Zurich, Zürich, Switzerland

-MSc thesis: Plume penetration into Venusian lithosphere and the origin of coronae: inferences from 3D thermo-mechanical modelling
+MSc thesis: Plume-lithosphere interactions on Venus and the origin of coronae: inferences from 3D thermo-mechanical modelling

-Dept. of Earth Sciences, Utrecht University, The Netherlands
+Dept. of Earth Sciences, Utrecht University, Utrecht, The Netherlands

 BSc thesis: Obtaining a high resolution geomagnetic field intensity curve for the Azores region, the IZZI-Thellier approach